Rumors about the magic El Paraiso Verde in Paraguay

 One or two newspapers said that the military goes in and out of your country to vaccinate everyone and that vaccine refusers are reported to the Paraguayan Ministry of Health.
 Is that true?

-No, this is an attempt via mainstream media to stem the great wave of emigration from Germany to Paraguay.
+No, this is an attempt via mainstream media to stem the great wave of emigration from any country to Paraguay.
 Also, the Paraguayan Ministry of Health has publicly stated that such articles are misinformation.

 It has been written in the German media that compulsory vaccination will soon be enforced in Paraguay.
 Is this true?